Display of poppies in church

 We will, of course, need a considerable volunteer work force for this event to run smoothly, so we would like to give you some dates for your diary now.
 Set-up will be on 13th, 14th, 15th & 16th June.
 Schools and other groups will be visiting in the daytime and evenings from Wednesday 17th until Friday 26th June.
 We will also be open to the public on Saturday 20th June.
 Take-down will be on the afternoon and evening of Friday 26th June, and during the day on Saturday 27th June.

 Please pray for Teresa as she sends out invitations to the schools in September and keep a look out in the notices for more information about how you can help nearer the time.
 Thank you.

 Many people have commented on the state of St John's churchyard, in particular the very long grass.
 The church is acutely aware of this problem: it has an impact on the appearance of our village and causes distress to families visiting graves.

-However, the churchyard is the responsibility of Cheshire West and Cheshire Council (CWAC), not the church.
+However, the churchyard is the responsibility of Cheshire West and Chester Council (CWAC), not the church.